JanuszBedkowski/mandeye_controller/README.md

 # Software

 # Important notes
-Currently Raspbian Bookworm is recommended for the system.
+Currently, Raspbian Bookworm is recommended for the system.
 The system is tested on Raspbian Bookworm.
-The version v0.5 supported Bullseye, current main branch supports Bookworm.
+The version v0.5 supported Bullseye, the current main branch supports Bookworm.
-The software can run other distros (e.g. Ubuntu) but it is not tested and maintained.
+The software can run other distros (e.g. Ubuntu), but it is not tested and maintained.

 ## Update system
 ```bash